 Yes you can.
 Due to COVID however, they must be store bought and individually packaged.
 Ideas might include store bought rice crispie treats, fruit snacks, fruit cups, individual Goldfish bags for each student, etc. We are also a peanut free school so please check that snacks do not contain nuts

 We have moved to standards based progress reports in the elementary school.
 Students will receive progress reports 3 times a year, at the end of each trimester.
 If we have parent teacher conferences scheduled towards the end of the trimester, progress reports will be given to you at those conferences.
 If no conferences are scheduled, then I will send them home in an envelope requiring your signature.
 (No signature will be required at the end of the 3rd trimester when students bring them home on the last day of school.)

 Every morning I check to see what assignments I am missing.
 If your child is missing an assignment, I will work with them throughout the day.
 I do understand that every once in a while there just

 isn't time to get homework done at night, but if it becomes a habit I will contact you.

 Once school is underway, your child should read at least 20 minutes in a good fit book every night, Monday through Friday.
-They are also asked to record the number of minutes they read each night.
-This log will count towards our reading incentive program, BH READ.
-There is also a line for your signature.
+I am not sure what our school will recommend for book logs this year so I will send a note home once that has been decided.
 If your child is reading a book that doesn't take a full 20 minutes to read, just have them reread it or begin a new book.
 Rereading books is a great way to improve fluency!